 Scenes from the 2024 Railings Exhibition

-ART HOLIDAY
+DORSET ART HOLIDAY

 Maggie Read took a group of artists on a short art holiday to Bridport, on the Dorset Coast in early July 2024.
 Artists drew and painted scenes in West Bay, Charmouth, Lyme Regis, Symondsbury, as well as scenes from Bridport’s weekly market.
 The week was very successful, with many paintings completed as well as sketch books full of drawings.
 A typical Dorset coastal scene is shown here and many more pictures are on the Activities page.